 These risks are: Brexit; margin compression; concentration risk; people and employment risk; market liquidity risk; treasury risk; credit risk; technology and information security risk; operational control failure; product underperformance.

-An update on Record's preparation for the UK exiting the EU is given in the Chief Executive's statement on page 3.
+An update on Record's preparation for the UK exiting the EU is given in the Chief Executive's statement.